mircodz/pka2xml/readme.md

 - CryptoPP

 ## Todo
-- Implement the `retrofit` functionality in the tool.
-- Automatically detect pt files generated in old versions (which only use two-step encryption)
+- `pka2xml-aws` was a fun project, but it's probably better to re-write the tool in pure javascript